 This page has detailed information on how to specify dependencies.
 At the end is a list of best practices for package dependencies.

 For each dependency, you specify the name of the package you depend on and the range of versions of that package that you allow.
-You can also specify the source, which tells pub how to locate the package, and any additional description that the source needs to find the package.
+You can also specify the source, which tells pub how to locate the package.

 dependencies: transmogrify: ^1.0.0